Having dark locks doesn’t mean you have to skip out on coloring your hair.

 How To Get Highlights On Dark Hair Without Bleach

-You can easily get more dimension with hair color if you take a few pieces and lighten them.
+You can easily get more dimensions with hair color if you take a few pieces and lighten them.

 To do this without bleach, you can use lemon, sun-in, or naturally from the sun.

-To do this, simply grab random sections of hair and lighten them with the above methods.
+To do this, grab random sections of hair and lighten them with the above methods.

-I suggest leaving the very top crown layer all dark so you won’t see the outgrowth as the highlighted pieces grow out.
+I suggest leaving the top crown layer dark so you won’t see the outgrowth as the highlighted pieces grow out.